Monday, March 1…Psalm 68:24

 Paul quotes these verses in Romans 4:7, 8 and gives us another perspective on Justification by Faith.
 God justifies completely the one who believes, so that not only is the righteousness of Christ credited to our account, but He also refuses to credit our sins against us.
 Paul quotes King David who wrote Psalm 32.
 It should be noted that David was a believer, one whom God had declared righteous and yet he committed adultery and tried to cover it up by becoming a conspirator in the murder of an innocent man.
 He kept his crime to himself for about a year before the prophet Nathan confronted him and said, “You are the man!”
 David confessed his sin and repented of what he had done and then wrote of the blessings of forgiveness in Psalm 32.

 As believers, our slate is clean with God because of Christ.
 We should not respond to this grace by sinning all the more because we know we are forgiven.
-Instead, this grace should humble us and motivate us through gratitude to live in such a way never to disappoint the one who has been so gracious.
+In fact, it calls us to a higher standard of righteousness (“Unless your righteousness exceeds that of the Scribes and Pharisees.”)
+It calls us to a life in community where love, justice, and mercy live.
+It calls us to care for the poor and the oppressed, because that how we were before Christ liberated us by his grace.
+This grace should humble us and motivate us to live in such a way never to disappoint the one who has been so gracious.
 “O God, thank you for your grace and forgiveness and that I stand completely accepted and loved in your sight.
-Now, help me by my love to show, just how much to you I owe.
+Now, help me by my love for others to show just how much to you I owe to you.
 Amen”